Relatives ‘question’ if Freddie Scappaticci is actually dead…

 From today’s Irish News:

-After sending several letters Mr Winters was directed to a firm of solicitors believed to represent Scappaticci’s estate.
+Concerns arose after the London-based Cabinet Office refused to respond to requests for information from lawyers representing relatives of Scappaticci’s victims.
+Kevin Winters of KRW, who represents 12 families, wrote to the Cabinet Office last year requesting basic information about Scappaticci’s death and burial.
+He also asked if a post-mortem report was carried out and if any statutory authority was informed of his death.
+After sending several letters, Mr. Winters was directed to solicitors believed to represent Scappaticci’s estate.

-It is understood the failure of the Cabinet Office to respond has now prompted a threat to take legal action.

-“After Freddie Scappaticci died we were directed to the Cabinet Office to find out more details around his death but after 18 months we still don’t have a response,” Mr Winters said.
+The Cabinet Office’s failure to respond has prompted a threat of legal action.
+Mr. Winters said: “After Freddie Scappaticci died we were directed to the Cabinet Office for details, but after 18 months we still don’t have a response.”
+He added that state agencies’ reluctance to disclose basic information fuels suspicions, and some clients are questioning if Scappaticci is actually dead.

-“Whenever state agencies retreat from disclosing basic information like this it only serves to fuel suspicions.

-“In fact, some of our clients are openly questioning whether or not Freddie Scappaticci is actually dead.”

 I think he is dead.
 He was 77 when he died; let’s face it, he never looked the healthiest.
 But why all the secrecy?
 Or is that just the default position of the spooks?